senaite/senaite.core/bika/lims/tests/doctests/ARAnalysesField.rst

     >>> map(lambda x: x["keyword"], analysis_calc.getInterimFields())
     ['C']

-The existing Analysis retains the initial Interim Fields of the Analysis Service:
+The existing Analysis retains the initial Interim Fields of the Analysis Service, together with the interim from the associated Calculation:

     >>> map(lambda x: x["keyword"], analysis.getInterimFields())
-    ['B']
+    ['B', 'A']

 Worksheets